 In some cases, teeth may shift back into improper alignment after orthodontic treatment.
-To prevent this, the team at RISUS Orthodontics offers custom-made retainers for patients at the offices in Glenview, Northbrook, and Skokie, Illinois.
+To prevent this, the team at RISUS Orthodontics offers custom-made retainers for patients at the offices in Glenview, and Northbrook, Illinois.
 Retainers are an excellent way to help maintain your orthodontic results.
 To schedule a consultation and learn more, call the office, or use the online scheduling tool.

 Retainers are custom-made dental appliances that the team at RISUS Orthodontics often recommends patients wear after undergoing orthodontic treatment.

 The whole point of orthodontic treatment is to shift your teeth gradually into a straighter alignment.
 This delivers you a healthier, more attractive looking smile.
 After all that hard work, the last thing you’d want is for your teeth to revert back.
 A retainer helps hold your teeth in position and maintain your orthodontic results.

 Each case of orthodontic treatment is unique, and the team at RISUS Orthodontics never adopts a one-size-fits-all approach to dental care.
 There’s no telling if you’ll need a retainer or not at the beginning of your treatment.
 Once treatment is over and your braces or Invisalign® aligners come off, your dentist will evaluate your teeth and decide whether or not a retainer is right for you.